ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 Q: Do you like Turbo Modules

 A: I don't, they are tricky to setup with code generation step and cryptic native errors.
 I would much rather stick to pure C++ modules.
+Also, codegen sucks, never do codegen.

 Q: But Expo [insert your comment here]